-There is much controversy in the raw feeding community over what is truly appropriate for our canine companions to consume.
+There is controversy in the raw feeding community over what really is appropriate for our canine companions to consume.
 The two most prominent diet models are the Prey Model Diet and the BARF Diet.
 While both provide excellent nutrition for our dogs, there are subtle differences that may be more suitable for one type of dog or another.
 Let’s wade in.

 This diet operators on the principle that dogs are true carnivores and have no dietary requirements for plant matter.
 Prey model raw (PMR) feeders believe that domestic dogs should follow in their wolf ancestor’s footsteps eating what they ate for thousands, if not millions of years.
 This means consuming a diet that mimics wild dogs and wolfs.